Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 **Error handling**

 Additional pages were created to handle 404 and 500 errors on the website.
 Both pages will redirect users back to the homepage.
 These pages allow the website to handle errors gracefully.

+**About**
+The 'About' page presents more details on the purpose of the website.
+There is a collapsible menu displaying frequently asked questions.

 ### Features to Implement in the Future